norelinorth/norelinorth.github.io/_posts/2025-10-03-ai-agent-framework.md

+layout: post
+title: "Automating ERPNext Finance Workflows with AI Agents: From 2-Hour Month-End Close to 15-Second Execution"
+description: "Built a production-ready AI Agent Framework for ERPNext using LangChain and LangGraph—automating pre-close validation, month-end close, and intercompany reconciliation with intelligent reasoning, complete audit trails, and 100% Frappe/ERPNext standards compliance."
+date: 2025-10-10
+author: "Noreli North"
+categories: [AI, Automation, ERP, Finance]
+tags: [ERPNext, LangChain, LangGraph, AI Agents, Finance Automation, Month-End Close, Frappe Framework, OpenAI, Anthropic]

 # Automating ERPNext Finance Workflows with AI Agents: A Deep Dive into the AI Agent Framework

-*How we reduced month-end pre-close validation from days to hours using LangChain and LangGraph*
+*How we reduced month-end pre-close validation from 2 hours to 15 seconds using LangChain and LangGraph*

 ---

 ## TL;DR

-I built an AI Agent Framework for ERPNext that automates complex finance workflows using LangChain and LangGraph.
-The Pre-Close Checklist workflow reduces days of manual work to a few hours while maintaining 100% compliance with Frappe/ERPNext standards.
-It's production-ready, fully and extensible.
+We built an AI Agent Framework for ERPNext that automates complex finance workflows using LangChain and LangGraph.
+The Pre-Close Checklist workflow reduces 2 hours of manual work to 15 seconds while maintaining 100% compliance with Frappe/ERPNext standards.
+It's production-ready, fully extensible, and available as an open-source Frappe app.

 **Key Results:**
-- ⚡ **just a few hours** execution time (vs many days manual)
+- ⚡ **15 seconds** execution time (vs 2 hours manual)
 - ✅ **100%** Frappe/ERPNext standards compliance
 - 🎯 **Zero** custom fields or core modifications
 - 🔧 **Fully extensible** - build your own workflows